 All Saints Book Club reads a variety of fiction and nonfiction books.
-We meet once a month at church starting at 6:30 pm and enjoy book discussion, food, fellowship, and conversation.
+We meet the 2nd Tuesday of the month (September - May) at church starting at 6:30 pm and enjoy book discussion, food, fellowship, and conversation.
 All are welcome.
-Invite a friend.

 Contact Darcy Gray with any questions: firstname.lastname@example.org

 2023-2024 Books (Discussion of the book takes place on date indicated below):

 September 12, 2023 "Firefly Lane" by Kristin Hannah

 In the turbulent summer of 1974, Kate Mularkey has accepted her place at the bottom of the eighth-grade social food chain.
 Then, to her amazement, the "coolest girl in the world" moves in across the street and wants to be her friend.
 Tully Hart seems to have it all---beauty, brains, ambition.
 On the surface they are as opposite as two people can be: Kate, doomed to be forever uncool, with a loving family who mortifies her at every turn.
 Tully, steeped in glamour and mystery, but with a secret that is destroying her.
 They make a pact to be best friends forever; by summer's end they've become TullyandKate.
 Inseparable.

 From the beginning, Tully is desperate to prove her worth to the world.
 Abandoned by her mother at an early age, she longs to be loved unconditionally.
 In the glittering, big-hair era of the eighties, she looks to men to fill the void in her soul.
 But in the buttoned-down nineties, it is television news that captivates her.
 She will follow her own blind ambition to New York and around the globe, finding fame and success . . . and loneliness.